Second Central American Civil War: Conflict

+After the breaking of the Federal Pact in 1838, Honduras and Nicaragua declared war on El Salvador, where the federal government was located.
 Morazán in El Salvador was fighting on two fronts: against Guatemala and against Honduras.
 He invaded and occupied Guatemala again in 1838, but without being able to hold it, and thus, always victorious on the battlefield, he was unable to face the strength of his enemies leave a permanent work, nor avoid chaos.

 Not achieving his victorious day of 1838 nothing other than accentuate the differences between Guatemalans and Salvadorans.

 While on the part of Honduras, General Francisco Ferrera, who became chief of the army of his country, invaded El Salvador with a contingent of 1,500 Hondurans and Nicaraguans, who were easily defeated by the Morazan troops, inferior in number, on April 5, 1839, in El Espíritu Santo, colonel dying in action Colombian Benítez, one of Morazán's most loyal collaborators.

-Ferrera requested new reinforcements from Nicaragua and organized "the peacekeeping army of Central America », with which he invaded El Salvador again, reaching Cojutepeque, but was defeated in San Pedro Perulapán by the federal army, under the command of Morazán, on September 25, 1839.
+Ferrera requested new reinforcements from Nicaragua and organized "the peacekeeping army of Central America», with which he invaded El Salvador again, reaching Cojutepeque, but was defeated in San Pedro Perulapán by the federal army, under the command of Morazán, on September 25, 1839.

 The triumph of San Pedro was the last hope of the federals.
 Jose Trinidad Cabañas, second of Morazán and future president of Honduras, invaded his country and occupied Comayagua and Tegucigalpa, forcing the separatist authorities to withdraw to Olancho, but on January 31, 1840, he was defeated in the Llano del Potrero and two months later the same Morazán was decisively defeated in Guatemala, which he invaded for the last time in a vain attempt to revive the dying Federation.

 The defeat of Morazán in Guatemala and that of Cabañas in Honduras marked the end of the Central American unity.